Vascular Disease Screening

 An estimated 20 million to 30 million Americans are at risk for various vascular diseases, including stroke, peripheral arterial disease, carotid artery disease and aortic aneurysms.
 These nonheart-related vascular diseases cause as much death and disability as heart disease.

 In the past, these vascular diseases have gone undetected until it is too late.
 However, with the early detection screenings available from The University of Kansas Health System, vascular disease can now be identified and treated before major complications arise.

 What is vascular disease screening?

 Our early detection screening for vascular disease is designed to discover undetected health problems using noninvasive health screenings.
-These screenings, which take approximately 30 minutes to complete and do not require a doctor's order, allow you and you primary care physician to design a plan to treat vascular disease.
+These screenings, which take approximately 30 minutes to complete and do not require a doctor's order, allow you and your primary care physician to design a plan to treat vascular disease.